iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog
+Version 4.3
+- Added new Aggro List section and related settings.
+Displays a list of monsters currently aggressive to you and your party/alliance.
+- Added `aggro/agg` command.
+Toggles the Aggro List.
+- Added new debuff icons for tracking Cumulative Magic boosts.
+- Added `show_bar` option to the Self Action section.
+- Added `show_results` options to the Party Actions sections.
+- Adjusted the Monster Target to account for monsters that are first targeted by a player (ie pulled).
+- Adjusted the `help` command text to be more organized.
+- Added Stygian Sphere (Caturai) to list of moves that remove all debuffs.
+- Fixed Poisonga I/II not applying Poison I/II debuff icon to targets
+- Fixed (hopefully all of) the debuff icons Summoner Avatar debuff Blood Pacts.
+There are still some that do damage with an additional effect that are unable to be directly confirmed to have landed that are not accounted for.
+- Fixed Arcane Crest showing up as Hydrohelix in the debuff icons.
+- Fixed errors in Besieged/Mireu (high lag areas).

 Version 4.2
 - Added `show_monster_target` options for Focus Target, Sub Target, and Target sections.
 Displays the last known target of the monster.
 - Added `monster_target` icon.
 Used with the `show_monster_target` options.